Skip Navigation

 The Fund uses a value investment approach to invest primarily in common stocks of mid-size companies.
 We believe that undervalued companies with good earnings prospects have superior appreciation potential with reasonable levels of risk.
 Quantitatively, we focus on a stock's fundamental valuation relative to its peers.
 Qualitatively, we seek to identify business catalysts which will serve to drive future earnings growth, increase investor interest and expand valuation.

-Within the US equity universe, it is our view that the Mid Cap segment offers an attractive mix of growth and stability.
-Compared to smaller peers, Mid Cap stocks are more likely to have proven business models and greater financial flexibility, yet in many cases, still have the potential for rapid growth.
-As a result, over longer periods of time, Mid Cap stocks have exhibited superior risk-adjusted returns versus both Small Caps and Large Caps.
+Within the U.S. equity universe, it is our view that the mid-cap segment offers an attractive mix of growth and stability.
+Compared to smaller peers, mid-cap stocks are more likely to have proven business models and greater financial flexibility, yet in many cases, still have the potential for rapid growth.
+As a result, over longer periods of time, Mid-cap stocks have exhibited superior risk-adjusted returns versus both small caps and large caps.

 Investment Considerations